phptek/silverstripe-cacheable/README.md

 ## Usage

-A cache is built after running the `CacheableNavigation_Rebuild` task.
+A cache is built after running the `Cacheable_Rebuild` task.
 This should be run as the webserver user e.g. www-data via a crontask on your server(s):

     #> sudo -u www-data /usr/bin/php path/to/framework/cli-script.php dev/tasks/ProcessJobQueueTask queue=2